pawel150199/pawel150199/README.md

 ![GitLab](https://img.shields.io/badge/gitlab-%23181717.svg?style=for-the-badge&logo=gitlab&logoColor=white)
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

-## Currently I am working as Software Developer (mostly focusing on DevOps technology) in NOKIA.
-Now i am focusing on DevOps technology and improving my skills related to this area.
-I love automate boring thing.
+## Something about me
-## :mortar_board: I study at Wrocław University of Technology at the faculty of Computer Science and Telecommunication
+Currently I am working as Software Developer (mostly focusing on DevOps technology) in NOKIA and a first year Master degree student at Wrocław University of Science and Technology at the facuty of Computer Science and Telecommunication.
+Now i am focusing on DevOps technologies and improving my skills related to this area.
+I love automate boring things.
+In future I would like work as DevOps Engineer.

-## :computer: I’m interested in Computer Networks, Operating Systems, DevOps technologies, programming,
+## Social media
-## 📫 My email: pawel.polski99@gmail.com
+*  My email: pawel.polski99@gmail.com